TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 the :ref:`paginator <t3coreapi:pagination>`.
 The paginator has to be set up in the controller, see the :ref:`documentation on pagination <t3coreapi:pagination>` for a guide on how to achieve that.

+.. todo: As much as I like the new paginator, I think it's kind of a distraction from the
+         actual topic here.
+The example works well without paginated blog posts.

 The curly brackets tell Fluid that it is a variable that was "assigned" to the template.
 In our case this was done in the :php:`indexAction()` of the `BlogController`.
 With the attribute `each`, the